mvrahden/go-enumer/README.md

   - `undefined`, see ["undefined"-value](#the-undefined-feature)
   - `ignore-case`, adds support for case-insensitive lookup
   - `ent`, adds interface support for [entgo.io](https://github.com/ent/ent)

+## Caveats

+Following is a list of known issues:

+- **Skipped calls to `UnmarshalJSON`**:
+  When using `encoding/json` the enum unmarshaling will not be triggered if there's no `key`-`value` pair for the enum within the JSON payload.
+  This will lead to a zero value enum instead of a deserialized enum.
+  If no subsequent validation is performed and no default value is defined this will cause a failing validation upon subsequent serialization.

 ## Inspiring projects